mic-kuu/ActivityRecognition/README.md

 # ActivityRecognition
-Simple test app that monitors sensor data and sends it to a remote server according to a set schedule.
+Simple app that monitors sensor data and sends it to a remote server according to a choosen schedule.

 ## Bulletpoint Summary
-###Basic Ideas:
+###General Ideas:
-- Chosen sensors: light sensor, accelometer, magnetometer,
+- Chosen sensors: light sensor, accelometer, magnetometer, gyroscope
 - Data is collected according to a chosen schedule (eg. 5min, 15min, 30min, 1hr)
 - Data is stored localy in a database
 - Once a day data is sent to the server